Mrityunjai2707/PDF-generator/Readme.md

 ## Introduction

 Welcome to this comprehensive guide on generating dynamic PDFs using React and Node.js.
-This tutorial is based on the informative article available on [Medium](https://medium.freecodecamp.org/how-to-generate-dynamic-pdfs-using-react-and-nodejs-eac9e9cb4dde).
 By following along, you'll gain practical insights into creating PDFs dynamically, leveraging HTML code as a template.

 ## Project Setup